Hire in India — without an entity

 Horizons’ India PEO and India Employer of Record solutions manage your company’s payroll, employee taxes and compliance responsibilities in India.
 This enables you to do business in India almost immediately — saving money and time — without the need to establish a separate subsidiary company.

-Our India PEO simplifies business expansion
+Our India PEO simplifies hiring employees in India

 Horizons enables your business to expand its operations into India – without setting up a legal subsidiary.

 Horizons provides compliance solutions to ensure your business in India operates in line with Indian labor laws and tax regulations.
 Businesses benefit from hiring in, investing in, or job outsourcing to, India in a range of industries, from customer service, to accounting services, to software development.